ThamalDilanka/ds-se3020-assignment-two/README.md

-fire-alert-rmi | The RMI server and desktop client application fire-alert-web | The web client application fire-alert-sensor | Fire sensor simulator application Fire Alert System Documentation.pdf | Complete Documentation of the system Install.txt | Deployment process (You can find the same details in the following section)
+fire-alert-rmi | The RMI server and desktop client application fire-alert-web | The web client application fire-alert-sensor | Fire sensor simulator application database | Sample collection files of the system
+Fire Alert System Documentation.pdf | Complete Documentation of the system Install.txt | Deployment process (You can find the same details in the following section)